Is Tivic Health Systems Inc. (TIVC) a good stock to buy now?

-Tivic Health Systems Inc. (NASDAQ: TIVC) is -83.21% lower on its value in year-to-date trading and has touched a low of $0.10 and a high of $2.87 in the current 52-week trading range.
+Tivic Health Systems Inc. (NASDAQ: TIVC) is -83.83% lower on its value in year-to-date trading and has touched a low of $0.09 and a high of $2.87 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The TIVC stock was last observed hovering at around $0.11 in the last trading session, with the day’s loss setting it 0.0%.
+The TIVC stock was last observed hovering at around $0.09 in the last trading session, with the day’s gains setting it 0.01%.

 Sponsored